shamanec/ios-appium-docker/README.md

  * The **ios_device2docker** script that starts/stops containers can be found in **/usr/local/bin**
  * The **39-usbmuxd.rules** and **90-usbmuxd.rules** that trigger on events can be found in **/etc/udev/rules.d**

-### Kill the udev listener script
-2. Execute **./services.sh control** and select option **14) Stop udev listener**.
-This will remove the udev rules and script from the respective folders and reload udev.

-## Connect the devices to the machine - polling devices(go-ios) listener approach
-1. Run **docker ps -a | grep ios_device**
-2. You should see a container for each connected device that is registered in *config.json*
-3. You should see WebDriverAgent installed on each of the connected devices.

-## Connect the devices to the machine - udev listener approach
+### Connect the devices to the machine - udev listener approach
 1. Disconnect all devices from the machine and wait for up to a minute - all containers if any should be destroyed - do this step just in case.
 2. Connect each device.
 3. Run **docker ps -a | grep ios_device**